 Can a document management system manage contracts?

-A DMS can store contracts, but it usually does not manage renewals, obligations, owners, contract metadata, or contract-specific reports without custom work.
+A DMS can store contracts, but it usually doesn't manage renewals, obligations, owners, contract metadata, or contract-specific reports without custom work.

 When should a team use contract management software?